LambdaLabs/docsy-lambda-docs/content/en/cloud/faq/more-than-one-ssh-key.md

 Replace `$PUBLIC_KEY` with the public key you want to add to your instance.
 **Make sure to keep the double quotes (`" "`).**

-You should now be able to log into your instance using the key you just added.
+You should now be able to log into your instance using the SSH key you just added.
 {{% alert title="Tip" color="success" %}}
 You can make sure the public key has been added by running: